About

 public research universityvermont outdoor culturehealth sciences focustest optional admissionspre med strong

-University of Vermont is a public research university in Burlington, VT, known for its public research university, vermont outdoor culture, and health sciences focus.
+University of Vermont is a public research university in Burlington, VT, known for its vermont outdoor culture, health sciences focus, and test optional admissions.
 With an acceptance rate of 60%, UVM is moderately selective, typically enrolling around 3,000 students each year.
 UVM is test optional; students who submit scores are typically admitted with SATs between 1300–1430, though many competitive applicants choose not to submit.
 UVM meets 100% of demonstrated financial need and has replaced loans with grants; for families earning under $100,000, the net cost is often $0.

 Admissions